Sharykhin/angular-browserify/README.md

 # Angular Browserify
-It's a base fronend structure for future development
+It's a base fronend structure for future development.
+There are some useful modules that will be included into base vendor

 Installation: